Student Financial Assistance

 Services & Resources

-Mac Bread Bin is one of the MSU's many student-oriented services.
+The Food Collective Centre (FCC) is one of the MSU's many student-oriented services.
 This service is twofold, and provides food assistance to students while keeping anonymity, and also providing programming dedicated to address hunger issues at a local level.
-To access this food assistance, you can find the Mac Bread Bin Voucher Form here.
-Moreover, to involve yourself with the programming Mac Bread Bin provides, please see their MSU webpage.
+To access this food assistance, you can find their services here.
+Moreover, to involve yourself with the programming the FCC provides, please see their MSU webpage.